 top of page

-2008 saw the Marine Conservation Zone Project set up to identify and reccommend areas suitable for designation as a Marine Conservation Zone (MCZs).
-It was set up by the Joint Nature Conservation Committee and Natural England, supported by many other organisations and ordinary folk like you.
+In 2008, the Marine Conservation Zone Project set up to identify and recommend areas suitable for designation as a Marine Conservation Zone (MCZs).
+It was set up by the Joint Nature Conservation Committee and Natural England, supported by many other organisations and public.

 In July 2012, the proposals drawn up from the data collected and research conducted, were submitted to the Government.